pbotros/river/README.md

 ```

 ### Installing Boost on Linux
 In some Linux distributions, the packaged version of Boost might be too old.
+If you're using conda, conda-forge should have an updated version.
+If you're not, you'll have to install via source.
 In order to install Boost from source, follow [the Boost website](https://www.boost.org/doc/libs/1_57_0/more/getting_started/unix-variants.html).
 In particular, the following commands will install the libraries needed, once you've downloaded the most recent release and un-tar'd it:

 ```
 ./bootstrap --with-libraries=filesystem,graph,program_options,system,headers,thread